mariusae/hummingbird/README.md

 banner is written to `stderr`, so only the data values are emitted to `stdout`.

-`hb` will also report the total rate to `stderr` as follows:

-    rate: 1986/s

 # TODO

 * support for constant rate load generation
-* persistent connections
 * should be split into two programs? load generation & http requests?
-* SIGINT prints report